36

 Features

 10 workout programs- this treadmill comes equipped with 10 workout programs to choose from, including fat burn, hills, and heart rate targeted options.
-It also comes with the Sprint 8 program (which I enjoy), Johnson’s patented interval workout designed to help you burn fat and calories faster than typical workouts.
+It also comes with the Sprint 8 program (which I admit I don’t use very often), Johnson’s patented HIIT workout designed to help you burn fat and calories faster than typical workouts.

 Bluetooth compatible- this treadmill is bluetooth compatible and is designed with fitness apps in mind.
 You can sync up with apps like Peloton, Studio, and Fitbit to access their workouts and take advantage of their data tracking.
-Just keep in mind you’ll have to pay any subscription fees these apps require.
+Just keep in mind you’ll have to pay any subscription fees these apps require and you’ll have to have your tablet near by to access the apps.

 Dial speed and incline controls- I mentioned these earlier, but you can rapidly increase or decrease both the speed and incline settings by turning the dials on each handlebar.
 These come in especially handy when making quick changes during interval training.
 This is by far my favorite feature on the treadmill and it makes it really easy to participate with Peloton workouts.
 Once you go dial control, I doubt you’ll ever go back to pushing buttons.